A radio show with 1,000 listeners is pathetic.

 - Happy holiday greetings, etc.

-Publishing episodes on your website gives listeners a chance to listen to your episodes ina different way.
-Not everyone likes iTunes.
+Publishing episodes on your website gives listeners a chance to listen to your episodes in a different way.
+Not everyone likes iTunes/Apple Podcasts.

 You want to give all listeners and potential listeners every possible way to find and listen to your show.